 Vibration exposure to the human body effects different body parts in different ways.
 These effects can be categorized into motion sickness, whole body vibration and hand transmitted vibration based on the frequency range and area of exposure.
 Frequency range is important as each human part and organ is sensitive to different frequencies of excitation.

-The short term and long term Whole-body vibration exposure has consequences to occupational health and safety.
+The short term and long term WBV exposure has consequences to occupational health and safety.
 Severe cases may impart the damages to the musco-skeletal, spinal and gastro-intestinal disorders.
-In general cases exposure to the whole body vibration will cause irritation, fatigue, reduced comfort and poor performance.
+In general cases exposure to the WBV will cause irritation, low back pain, fatigue, reduced comfort and poor performance.

 Based on the frequency of vibration- displacement, velocity and acceleration will influence the percipience by Human being.
 For example at lower frequency displacement value is most significant while at higher frequency acceleration is significant.